Potatoritos/funny-mobs/README.md

 To Obtain: 25% chance to drop from an Arsonist (Mk.1) / 100% chance to drop from Celsius 233 (Mk.2)

 ## Liquid Nitrogen Cannon (Mk.1 / Mk.2)
 Shoots arrows infused with LN2.
-For 6s, hit targets are dealt 0.25 hearts of True Damage for every metre travelled.
+Hit targets will gain the Liquid Nitrogen effect for 6s.

+Under this effect, entities are dealt True Damage proportional to the distance they travel—specifically, 0.25 hearts per metre.

 This effect does not work on bosses.